Definition of the “Waiver of Premium Rider”.

 If You’re Self Employed.

-The waiver of premium rider for an individual who is self employed can be huge.
-Most self employed individuals don’t have disability benefits offered thorough an employer, so often they are on their completely on their own in the event of a disability.
-With no benefits through an employer you need to have all the help you can get.
-This rider could be just one way to help a self employed individual who becomes disabled an can not afford his premium payment.
+The waiver of premium rider for an individual who is self-employed can be huge.
+Most self-employed individuals don’t have disability benefits offered through an employer, so often they are on their completely on their own in the event of a disability.
+With no benefits through an employer, you need to have all the help you can get.
+This rider could be just one way to help a self-employed individual who becomes disabled and can not afford his premium payment.